Child Refuses Reunification Therapy: 8 Things You Can Do

 What if your child refuses to allow you to be involved in their therapy?
 Discussed this matter deeply here:

-7 FAQs on Child Refusing Reunification Therapy
+FAQs on Child Refusing Reunification Therapy

 Can a minor refuse court-ordered reunification therapy?

-While courts have the power to order minors into therapy, minors retain the right to refuse treatment.
+While courts have the power to order minors into therapy, the minors themselves retain the right to refuse treatment.
 This is based on the legal principle of autonomy, which holds that individuals can make their own decisions about their bodies and lives.

 In the case of reunification therapy, minors may feel that they are being forced to confront painful memories and emotions that they are not yet ready to deal with.
 As a result, they may choose to refuse treatment to avoid further distress.